astropy/photutils/docs/aperture.rst

 ``error_sumcutout``.
 The default is ``sum_method='exact'``, which
 produces exact aperture-weighted photometry.

+The optional ``local_bkg`` keyword can be used to input the per-pixel local background of each source, which will be subtracted before computing the aperture statistics.

 The optional ``sigma_clip`` keyword can be used to sigma clip the pixel values before computing the source properties.
 This keyword could be used, for example, to compute a sigma-clipped median of pixels in an